lyradnis1/bot_systems_back_end/README.md

 ## Tips and Tricks
 # Keep slow mo at minimum 100 ms else mass failures occur
+# change headless mode to false in global params to see the end user behavior irl

-# console.logs in the middle of page flow will increase memory usage.
-Consider removing console.logs to increase execution time
+# console.logs in the middle of page flow will increase memory usage duriing.
+Consider removing console.logs to decrease execution time